After an inspiration from one of the authors you’ll read about soon, I’ve made my first ever book list.

 Wealthy-mindedness will choose both.

 This is just one of several valuable nuggets of wisdom that changed the way I think to increase how I operate my business and family, all with great results.

 12. Me to We: Finding Meaning in a Material World by Craig and Marc Kielburger

-There are great real-world examples that Craig and his brother Marc use including spending time with Mother Teresa to illustrate the power of giving, service, and individual sacrifice in the name of helping others to cut away from the selfish nature of Me-First that dominates the American way of life, and move into a We-First attitude that has made strong, vibrant communities around the world.
+There are great real-world examples that Craig and his brother Marc use including spending time with Mother Teresa to illustrate the power of giving, service, and individual sacrifice.
+This is in the name of helping others to cut away from the selfish nature of Me-First that dominates the American way of life.
+And moving into a We-First attitude that has made strong, vibrant communities around the world.